ExpertServices/Websitepanel/WebsitePanel.WHMCSModule/readme.txt

 What does not work?
 - Quantities, only a single addon => addon can be allocated
 - Terminating / Suspending Addons, I've ran out of time on what I can do currently
-- When an IP address is allocated WebsitePanel does not return back what IP was allocated, so WHMCS is not updated which what IP has been allocated to his / her package at this time.
+- When an IP address is allocated, WebsitePanel does not return back what IP was allocated, so WHMCS is not updated with which IP was assigned to the users hosting space
 - A single user => single package is the only way the WebsitePanel server module works.
 I have no plans on making this work any other way.

 DO NOT CONTACT WHMCS FOR SUPPORT WITH THIS MODULE - THIS IS NOT DEVELOPED BY WHMCS AND HAS NO AFFILIATION WITH WHMCS OR WHMCS.COM.